akshan-main/open-source-contributions/README.md

 # Open Source Contributions

 Open-source work in ML infrastructure, inference performance, agent runtimes, and developer reliability.
 The work clusters around high-friction failure points: wasted GPU time, brittle training paths, leaky modular boundaries, unsafe agent triggers, expensive fork updates, and partial-failure behavior.
-The common thread is finding the right control point, whether that is a GPU sync in a hot path, image-vs-latent dimensions in video conditioning, message authorization before agent startup, or fork updates that should stay git-native instead of becoming a repo-wide model session.
+The common thread is finding the right control point, whether that is a GPU sync in a hot path or message authorization before agent startup.
+I am in the 98th percentile of contributors to HuggingFace Diffusers (Top 20 contributors).
+I have received a Codex for open source for my contributions to nanoclaw.

 ## Quick Navigate